njchoma/DGAPN/README.md

 ## Evaluation

 After training a model, use `main_eval.sh` to produce and evaluate molecules.
-The flag `--policy_path` should be modified to direct to a trained DGAPN model.
+The flag `--model_path` should be modified to direct to a trained DGAPN model.

 ```bash
 ./main_evaluate.sh